halilayyildiz/mancala-game/README.md

 # Mancala Game
-Standard Implemenation of Mancala Game
+Standard Implementation of Mancala Game

 ## About
 This application simply implements 6-stone version of Mancala Game.
 Players can play this game via web based user interface.